ebastos/raindrop-io-py/README.md

 ## Background

-I wanted to use an existing API for the Raindrop Bookmark Manager ([python-raindropio](https://github.com/atsuoishimoto/python-raindropio)) to perform some bulk operations through a simple command-line interface.
-However, the API was incomplete didn't seem actively supported anymore.
-Thus, this is a _fork_ and significant extension of [python-raindropio](https://github.com/atsuoishimoto/python-raindropio) (ht [Atsuo Ishimoto](https://github.com/atsuoishimoto)).
+This project is a maintained fork of [PBorocz/raindrop-io-py](https://github.com/PBorocz/raindrop-io-py), which itself was a fork and significant extension of the original [python-raindropio](https://github.com/atsuoishimoto/python-raindropio) by [Atsuo Ishimoto](https://github.com/atsuoishimoto).
+After the original maintainer moved away from Raindrop.io, this fork was created to continue active development, security updates, and feature improvements.

 ## Status

-As the API layer is based on a fork of an existing package, it's reasonably stable.
+This fork is actively maintained and regularly updated with security patches and new features.
+The API layer is stable and well-tested.

 ## Requirements